top of page

 tempeh chili

-Make them into a snack by scooping them onto sprouted chips!
+Make them into a snack by scooping them onto your favorite tortilla chips!

 Have you tried it?
 Please let me know in the comments below!